Aesthetic emotions

 Aesthetic emotions are emotions that are felt during aesthetic activity or appreciation.
-These emotions may be of the everyday variety (such as fear, wonder or sympathy) or may be specific to aesthetic contexts.
+These emotions may be of the everyday variety (such as fear, wonder, humor or sympathy) or may be specific to aesthetic contexts.
 Examples of the latter include the sublime, the beautiful, and the kitsch.
 In each of these respects, the emotion usually constitutes only a part of the overall aesthetic experience, but may play a more or less definitive function for that state.

 Types

 Visual arts and film

 The relation between aesthetic emotions and other emotions is traditionally said to rely on the disinterestedness of the aesthetic experience (see Kant especially).
 Aesthetic emotions do not motivate practical behaviours in the way that other emotions do (such as how fear motivates avoidance behaviours).

 The capacity of artworks to arouse emotions such as fear is a subject of philosophical and psychological research.
 It raises problems such as the paradox of fiction in which one responds with sometimes quite intense emotions to art, even whilst knowing that the scenario presented is fictional (see for instance the work of Kendall Walton).
 Another issue is the problem of imaginative resistance, which considers why we are able to imagine many far-fetched fictional truths but experience comparative difficulty imagining that different moral standards hold in a fictional world.
 This problem was first raised by David Hume, and was revived in current discussion by Richard Moran, Kendall Walton and Tamar Gendler (who introduced the term in its current usage in a 2000 article by the same name).
 Some forms of artwork seem to be dedicated to the arousal of particular emotions.
 For instance horror films seek to arouse feelings of fear or disgust; comedies seek to arouse amusement or happiness, tragedies seek to arouse sympathy or sadness, and melodramas try to arouse pity and empathy.